pineappletapped/VideoPlatform/README.md

 If Firebase registration isn't available you can log in using the built‑in admin account `ryanadmin` with password `password`.

+### Subscriptions with Square

+When new users register they must pick one of the available billing tiers and enter their card details.
+The form uses Square's Web Payments SDK and sends a nonce to `create-subscription.php` which creates a customer, stores the card on file and starts a subscription for the chosen plan.
+The script requires a `square-config.php` file with your access token, location ID and plan IDs.
+A sample is provided as `square-config.sample.php`.

+Only accounts with an active subscription can access the dashboard or control panels.
+The default `ryanadmin` account bypasses this check for local testing.
+Create a `squareConfig.js` file next to `index.html` with your Square Application ID, location ID and plan IDs based on the `squareConfig.sample.js` template.

 ### Optional ATEM bridge

 If you need to control a Blackmagic ATEM switcher, generate and run the Python